RayaneCTX/ECE264-Summer-2021/PA01/README.md

 * **src**: This directory contains all the source code for this assignment (excluding unit testing code).
 Specifically, the code you are required to write for this assignment will go into **sort.c** (where you will find two functions to be defined completely).
 The file **sort.h** contains the declarations of the functions you are defining in **sort.c** (ignore its contents for now).
 The file **main.c** defines a `main()` function.
 Right now, it's empty.
 As you write your code in **sort.c**, you'll want to test it out by writing some test code in `main()`, compile **sort.c** and **main.c** together, and run the executable (more details in the **How do I start?** section).
 * **tests**: This directory contains all the unit testing source code for this assignment.
 Ignore the contents of these files for now.
 Just for this assignment, we have provided a complete unit testing suite that you will be able to use easily to make sure your code is correct (more details in the **Testing** section).
 * **Makefile**: The Makefile defines how we want make to manage our files (ignore its contents for now).

+**Note:** For now, do not modify this structure.
+The provided Makefile relies on it to function.
+Once you learn how to write your own Makefile, you will have the option of re-organizing your however you wish.

 ## Background